 HILTON HEAD, S.C. - If you were to stop 10 people on a Hilton Head street and ask them about golf in Sea Pines, it's a fair bet that at least nine of them will mention Harbour Town Golf Links first.
 This Pete Dye masterpiece is the best known course on the island, and well deserving of its accolades.
 But the Ocean Course, located in the resort's east end, also merits serious consideration.

-John Richardson is the Head Professional at the Ocean Course, and the adjacent Sea Marsh Course.
+John Richardson is the head professional at the Ocean Course at Sea Pines Resort.
 He describes Ocean as "the oldest and one of newest golf course on the island."
 Originally designed by George Cobb in 1960, the Ocean Course was the very first course on Hilton Head.

 PGA Tour pro Mark McCumber came aboard in 1995, and he redesigned the golf course, keeping only the original Cobb routing.
 "The golf course has matured extremely well since the redesign," states Richardson, who has been at his post for a dozen years.